Cosmo-Tech/azure-sample-webapp/doc/datasetManager.md

 ];
 ```

-This config will then be used when **running your webapp locally**, to let you iterate quickly and tests different
+This config will then be used when **running your webapp locally**, to let you iterate quickly and test different
 configurations of the dataset manager.
 You can even commit these changes in your webapp repository to
-keep using this "configuration patch" in **deployed webapps** (it can be useful for feature preview environments).
+keep using this "configuration patch" in **deployed webapps** (it can be useful for "feature preview" environments).